 Jeremiah 31:3-4 . . .
 The Most High hath appeared unto me, saying: “I have loved you with an everlasting love; therefore I have drawn you with loving devotion.
 Again, I will build you, and you shall be built, O virgin of Yahshar’el (Israel).
 Again you shall adorn yourself with tambourines and shall go forth in the dance of the merrymakers.“

-I am merry-hearted and free-spirited.
-(I was innately born that way.)
+I am innately merry-hearted and free-spirited.
 I have this bubbly, effervescent way about me and my cup runs over with an inward spring of abundant joy.
-If in my presence, you will usually find me laughing, smiling, loving freely, and forgiving easily.
-In many ways, I might appear aloof (sometimes, I admit, I am, but I’ll call myself out—hahaha).
+If in my presence, you will usually find me laughing, smiling, loving freely and forgiving easily.
+In many ways, I might appear aloof (sometimes, I admit, I am, but I’ll call myself out).

-I’m like sparkling water, shake me up a bit and it is difficult for me to contain my joyfulness.
-Like tiny bubbles, terrible interruptions can emerge, I’m quickly off on tangents, especially if I’m trying to speak on those things I am passionate about, the delight of YAH in my life . . .
-I burst . . . literally, overjoyed.
+I am like sparkling water, shake me up a bit and it is difficult for me to contain my joyfulness.
+Like tiny bubbles, terrible interruptions can emerge.
+I am quickly off on tangents, especially if I am trying to speak on those things I am passionate about, like the delight of Most High in my life–overjoye!
 It makes me not the greatest of public speakers or communicators, by far.
-(I am horrible at it.)
 There is so much I want to spout in the welling of my heart, I just combust.

 I also have a critical spirit within me.
-While it usually presents itself out of love, it has definitely been a work to tame and dish it (only when necessary) in a proper proportion and way, that others might not get hurt or shamed.
-Like you, I am a continuous work in progress.
-In YAHUSHA’s name, PRAISE YAH!
+While it usually presents itself out of love, it has definitely been a work to tame and dish (only when necessary) in a proper proportion and way, that others might not get hurt or shamed.
+Like you, I am a continuous work in progress, in YAHUSHA’s name.

 DANCE OF THE MERRYMAKERS

 So, what exactly is a Merrymaker?